 Motor controllers for electric vehicles like the TIM600 in MR02EV typically have a large internal capacitor bank on their input with very low Equivalent Series Resistance(ESR).
 As such they require inrush protection when first powering up to prevent a large current spike which can damage components – most commonly, welding contactors shut or blowing fuses.

 In MR02EV I use a ZEVA Smart Precharger which is designed with a 2-stage soft start to limit inrush current via a resistive circuit that charges up the inverters internal capacitors before automatically closing the main contactor when the process is complete.

 Every gas vehicle on the market uses a belt driven alternator to generate 12 Volts DC to run the accessories (fans, pumps, headlights, heaters, etc).
 MR02EV has no alternator so a Chennic DC-DC converter is used to convert the 370 Volt main battery pack voltage to 12 Volts.

-I have been driving MR02EV for about 4 years using a battery pack consisting of 56 Thundersky lithium-ion cells totaling 201.6 Volts and 12kWwh; it has served me pretty well.
-Initially my driving was in city traffic 0 – 60 kph so performance was not an issue and the 70 kilometer range was more than adequate.
+I have been driving MR02EV for about 4 years using a battery pack consisting of 56 Thundersky lithium-ion cells totalling 201.6 Volts and 12kWwh; it has served me pretty well.
+Initially my driving was in city traffic 0 – 60 kph so performance was not an issue and the 70 kilometre range was more than adequate.

 I have a Degree in Electrical Engineering from the University of Technology Sydney and am employed in Broadcast Television Industry.
 My hobby is the (continuing) modification of MR02EV.
 I am also the National Treasurer of the Australian Electric Vehicle Association.